SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 See the [Localization README.md](./app/translations/README.md) for important setup instructions for localization.

-## Url Customisation
+## URL Customization

-The Retail React App allows you to customize certain aspects of the url.
-Currently, you can choose where the current locale is displayed, whether it is in the urls path, query parameters, or not displayed.
+The Retail React App allows you to customize certain aspects of storefront URLs in the `pwa-kit-config.json` file.
-Below are the details of the possible configuration values.

--   `path`: the locale will be a part of url path. e.g /en-US/women/dress
--   `query_param`: the locale will be a url query param. e.g /women/dress?locale=en-US
--   `none`: the locale won't be showing in the url at all. e.g /women/dress

-By default, we set up the locale to be an url path.

 ```json
 // pwa-kit.config.json